nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Add a subject to teach`[coming in v2.0]`

-_Format: `add-subject SUBJECT_NAME` <br> In v1.3, there is a fixed list of subjects that is available to teach and can be tagged in TutorsPet, while in v1.4, more personalised subjects can be added in._
+_Format: `add-subject SUBJECT_NAME` <br> Currently, there is a fixed list of subjects that is available to teach and can be tagged in TutorsPet, while in v2.0, more personalised subjects can be added in._

 ### Undo/Redo `[coming in v2.0]`